In this section

 Kristen Ahlschwede, PhD

-Dr. Kristen Ahlschwede, Assistant Professor of Pharmaceutical Sciences, joined the college on July 1, 2015.
-Dr. Ahlschwede received her B.S. in biomedical sciences from the University of South Florida in 2007.
+Dr. Kristen Ahlschwede, Assistant Professor of Pharmaceutical Sciences, joined the college in 2015.
+Dr. Ahlschwede received her BS in biomedical sciences from the University of South Florida in 2007.
 She immediately went on to complete a master’s degree in pharmaceutical sciences in 2010 the College of Pharmacy and Pharmaceutical Sciences from Florida A&M University, followed by her PhD in pharmaceutical sciences from the same university in 2013.
-Dr. Ahlschwede completed her post-doctoral fellowship in pharmacokinetics at the College of Pharmacy at University of Minnesota where she evaluated the effect of insulin on amyloid clearance from the Alzheimer’s disease brain.
-She completed a second post-doctoral fellowship at the U.S. Food and Drug Administration, National Center for Toxicological Research.
+Dr. Ahlschwede completed her post-doctoral fellowships in pharmacokinetics at the College of Pharmacy at University of Minnesota and the U.S. Food and Drug Administration, National Center for Toxicological Research.

 Agyare E, Jaruszewski KM, Curran GL, Rosenberg JT, Grant SC, Lowe VJ, Ramakrishnan S, Paravastu A, Poduslo JF, Kandimalla KK.
 Engineering theranostic nanovehicles capable of targeting cerebrovascular amyloid deposits.
 Journal of Controlled Release, 2014, 185, 121-129, 2014.